 I got my GPV from a salesman here in NZ.
 When I got it, it was an ex demo chair and was at least 10 years old.
 I think this is a reflection on the quality of the chair and it’s versatility to different situations.
 You will not find many wheelers (regardless of their reason) who have not either heard of, tried, or use a Quickie GPV.
 The GPV was one of the first rigid wheelchairs available on the market.
 If you read different biographies of Marilyn Hamilton you will read that before Quickie chairs very similar to the GPV were made, old, heavy Everest and Jennings chairs were the latest thing in the market.
 The GPV’s style has not changed over the last few decades that it has been produced, and many people are still recommending it as a good “first chair”.
-I personally think the GPV has stood the test of time and is still a rquickie_gp_big1elevant chair to use today.
+I personally think the GPV has stood the test of time and is still a relevant chair to use today.

 I do not regret my decision to get a GPV as my first chair, and I am not the only one.
 Wylz, one of the members on this site will tell you his very first wheelchair was an ex rental Quickie GPV that he had to spray paint (it was a horrendous neon yellow).
 It did not take long to learn to adjust to my chair and I quickly mastered many every day skills required in wheeling.
 I now have a firm grasp and feel for my chair and I know just how far I can take it before it is too far.